vp576/vp576-IT265-002/docs/studio-brainstorm.md

 *What types of games will your studio focus on?*
 *Consider your course's emphasis on depth, mechanics, and balance in card and board games.*

-- [e.g., Strategy Games, Puzzle Games, Cooperative Board Games]
+- Simulation Games, Design and Construction.
-- [e.g., Themes: Fantasy, Sci-Fi, Minimalist, etc.]
+- Realistic Engineering and Architecture.

 ---